arnabberawork/FAQ_Chatbot/README.md

 ## Problem Statement

-Novanecter receives a large number of frequently asked questions from users.
+Novanectar receives a large number of frequently asked questions from users.
 Manually responding to these queries is time-consuming and inefficient.
 There is a need for an automated system that can understand user queries and provide accurate responses in real-time.

 ## Objectives